Recap: Catalyst Los Angeles 2018

 Alejandra Campoverdi on speaking diplomatically while maintaining authenticity:

 “Social mobility is something we are all faced with.
 And we don’t hear a lot of people validating this experience.
 When you’re moving through these spaces, you carry a lot of your personal experiences with you.
 Whether you’re working in banking, politics, media, or any of these spaces, you’re speaking your opinion as something that goes beyond representing yourself; it’s representing your community.
-By speaking your perspective and your community’s perspective, you’re not only contributing to your organization in a way that you’re showing your value, but you’re now making yourself something to be proud of.
+By bravely speaking your perspective and your community’s perspective, you’re not only contributing to your organization in a way that adds value, but you’re also signaling that your experience is something to be proud of.

 “This is a very privileged room.
 If we’re not going to admit these things about ourselves and tell these stories about our community, who’s going to do it?
 That becomes less hard because it’s not about you; it’s about all of us.
 Have courage for all of us.”